-- 1. Park the vehicle on firm, level, and non-slippery ground.
-Put the transmission in Park (automatic) or reverse (manual).
-Apply the parking brake. - 2.
-Turn on the hazard warning lights, and turn the ignition switch to the LOCK (0) position.
+Park the vehicle on firm, level, and non-slippery ground.
+Put the transmission in Park.
+Apply the parking brake.
+If you are towing a trailer, unhitch the trailer.

+2. Turn on the hazard warning lights, and turn the ignition switch to the LOCK (0) position.
 Have all passengers get out of the vehicle while you change the tire.